- Customer success and customer experience are both crucial to the smooth functioning of any SaaS business.

 - Customer experience or CX, on the other hand, is the overall impression a person has when interacting with a company's brand, product, or service.

 - Customer success and customer service/support fall under the larger CX umbrella.

 - The main differences between customer success and customer experience fall largely along three axes: differences in the disciplines, differences in job functions and differences in essential KPIs.

 Building a SaaS company is not always a straightforward process, and in an ever-evolving industry, the learning never stops.
 While you invest efforts towards creating a dependable service, you'll also need to dedicate time towards building good foundations for customer-facing aspects of your organization.

-Customer retention has consistently been highlighted as a cheaper way to keep profits on a positive growth trajectory.
+Customer retention has consistently been highlighted as a cheaper way to maintain and grow profits on a positive growth trajectory.
 In fact, 82% of companies today agree that customer retention is cheaper than acquisition.
-That fact is only going to remain more prominent as SaaS becomes a more competitive business model.
+That fact is only going to grow more relevant as SaaS becomes a more competitive landscape.

 What is Customer Success?

 We've done a deep dive into this previously, so make sure you read our 'What is customer success?' article if you want a more detailed breakdown.

 At its core, customer success is an approach to ensure customer loyalty by helping your customers meet their desired goals and outcomes using your product or service.